nikop/steam-help/faqs/Game is not available on your current platform.md

 You can check each game's system requirements and compatible operating systems on that game's Steam Store page by scrolling down to its "System Requirements" section.

-[section style=important] ### Note:
+  ### Note:
-When checking system compatibility with a specific game, ensure that you check the game's hardware requirements in addition to compatible operating systems.[/section]
+When checking system compatibility with a specific game, ensure that you check the game's hardware requirements in addition to compatible operating systems.
 **Purchased on Steam store**
 If the game does not support your operating system and you purchased it on the Steam store you can request a refund through our help site by following the instructions on the [How To Request A Refund](https://help.steampowered.com/en/faqs/view/784C-923B-A4A1-C825) page.